eMapR/LT-GEE/README.md

 apply is up to you.
 We have used nearness to a target day-of-year and also medoid compositing, we prefer the later and include it in the provided [examples](#examples).
 LandTrendr will segment the first band in the image collection and generate annual fitted-to-vertx (FTV) data for each subsequent band.
 Consequently, you need to manipulate your collection so that the band or spectral index you want segmented is the first band, and any additional bands you want fitted to vertices should follow.
-The band or index you select for segmentation should be an informed decision weighted by the sensitivity of it to change in the conditions of the landscape you are working with.
-The best spectral representation of change can be different for shrubs vs trees vs conifers vs deciduous etc. We have found SWIR bands and NBR to be generally quite sensitive to change, but we also know that it is highly variable.
+The band or index you select for segmentation should be based on an informed decision weighted by the sensitivity of it to change in the conditions of the landscape you are working with.
+The best spectral representation of change can be different for shrubs vs trees vs conifers vs deciduous etc. We have found SWIR bands, and indices leveraging them, to be generally quite sensitive to change, but we also know that it is highly variable.
 You should try segmenting on several bands or indices to see what works best.

-<a id='importantsteps'></a>**Two really important steps** in image collection building include 1) masking cloud and cloud shadow pixels during annual image compositing and 2) to ensure that the spectral band or index that is
+<a id='importantsteps'></a>**Two really important steps** in image collection building include 1) masking cloud and cloud shadow pixels during annual image compositing and to 2) ensure that the spectral band or index that is
 to be segmented is oriented so that vegetation loss is represented by a positive delta.
 For instance, NBR in its native orientation results in a negative delta when vegetation is lost from one observation to the next.
 In this case, NBR must be multiplied by -1 before being segmented.

 ## <a id='runninglt'></a>Running LT-GEE

 In its most most basic form, running LandTrendr in Google Earth Engine requires 6 steps.
-The following code snippets help illustrate the steps (dont use them - they are only a demonstration aid!).
+The following code snippets help illustrate the steps (dont use them - they are only a demonstration aid).

 1. Define starting and ending years of the times series